 - Have total combined sales of tangible personal property in California or for delivery in California by you and all persons related to you exceeding $500,000 in the preceding or current calendar year (please see Additional district use tax collection requirement section below).

 If you store inventory at various locations in California (at Internet auction houses’ fulfillment centers for example), you are considered engaged in business in those districts where your inventory is located.

 When you are engaged in business within a district, you are responsible for reporting and paying that district’s sales and use tax, even if you do not collect it from your customer.
 Alternatively, if you collect excess district tax or tax reimbursement from your customer, you should either:

-- Refund to your customer the over-collected amount, or
+- Refund the over-collected amount to your customer, or

 - Report and pay the over-collected amount on your sales and use tax return.